CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

     00:01:00:00:13:00 10.0.0.3
     cumulus@leaf01:~$

-Run the NCLU ` net show evpn rmac vni all  `command or the vtysh ` show evpn rmac vni all  `command to examine router MACs for all layer 3 VNIs.
+Run the ` net show evpn rmac vni all  `command to examine router MACs for all layer 3 VNIs.

 ### <span>Examine Gateway Next Hops in EVPN</span>

-For symmetric routing, you can run the NCLU `net show evpn next-hops vni
+When symmetric routing is deployed, you can run the `net show evpn next-hops vni <vni>` command to examine the gateway next hops.
-<vni>` command or the vtysh `show evpn next-hops vni <vni>` command to
-examine the gateway next hops.
 This command is only relevant for a layer 3 VNI.
 In general, the gateway next hop IP addresses correspond to the remote VTEP IP addresses.
 Remote host and prefix routes are installed using these next hops:

     cumulus@leaf01:~$ net show evpn next-hops vni 104001 Number of NH Neighbors known for this VNI: 3